digitalgeosciences/redirect/README.md

-# thankyou - comeback later!
+# Redirect - see you there!

 Thank you!